rekoriku/intune_auto/README.md

 # intune_auto

-Get serial and hash to use in intune
+Save serial and hash to usb for use in intune